Mohammed97abdulhai/tmp-homework-ma/kubernetes/README.md

 docker-compose is only used for testing purposes.

 I uploaded the docker image for the go-app to docker hub, you can find it here: https://hub.docker.com/repository/docker/mow97/todo-go

+# what's lett?

+exposing the app using ingress to the outside world.